 Changes in Latitudes, Changes in Multiple-Jobholding Rates

 Northern states generally have higher rates than southern states, as shown in the map.
-Wisconsin had the highest multiple jobholding rate at 8.3 percent in 2016, followed by Nebraska and South Dakota at 8.2 percent.
-New Mexico had the lowest multiple jobholding rate at 3.6 percent.
+South Dakota had the highest multiple jobholding rate at 8.5 percent in 2017, followed by Iowa at 8.1 percent.
+Florida had the lowest multiple jobholding rate at 3.5 percent.